 No matter how early your baby shows readiness, it’s important not to introduce solids before four months of age.

-What happens if you start baby food too early?
+What happens if they start eating baby food too early?

-You might have heard rumours that eating solid foods before six months will help your little one sleep through the night.
+You might have heard rumors that eating solid foods before six months will help your little one sleep through the night.